Klebert-Engineering/python-cmake-wheel/README.md

 The `add_wheel` command will create a temporary `setup.py` for your project in the build folder, which bundles the necessary files.
 The execution of this `setup.py` is attached to the custom target `wheelname-setup-py`.
 It will be executed when you run `cmake --build .` in your build directory.

-**Note: On macOS, when the `MACOSX_DEPLOYMENT_TARGET` env is set, the wheel will be tagged with the indicated deployment target version.**
+**Note: On macOS, `delocate` must be installed (`pip install delocate`) for proper handling of library dependencies.
+The build process automatically invokes `delocate-path` to fix rpaths in bundled libraries, ensuring transitive dependencies work correctly.
+When `MACOSX_DEPLOYMENT_TARGET` is set, the wheel will be tagged with the indicated deployment target version.**

 ## Adding tests